govuk-one-login/data-analytics-platform/README.md

 and split off some of the IaC to become its own application deployed by that stack (the Cognito and Quicksight functionality as it was the source of the most recent permissions we had requested that had put our permissions boundary over the limit).

 From a Secure Pipelines point-of-view, environments can be split into two types: 'higher' and 'lower' environments.
-The lower environments are _test_, _dev_ and _build_&ast;&ast;.
+The lower environments are _dev_ and _build_&ast;&ast;.
 The higher environments are _staging_, _integration_ and _production_.
 More information can be found using the Secure Pipelines link above, but the key differences are that the lower environments are the only ones that can be deployed to directly from GitHub.
 Deployment to the higher environments relies on 'promotion' from a lower environment, specifically the _build_ environment.
 In addition, the higher environment lambdas are triggered by real TxMA event queues&ast;&ast;&ast;, whereas lower environments use a placeholder one that we create and must put our own test events onto.

-&ast; With the exception of the feature environment - see section below
+&ast; With the exception of the production preview environment - see section below

-&ast;&ast; Strictly speaking, `test` and `dev` do not form part of the Secure Pipelines build system which takes an application that is deployed to `build` all the way to `production` via the other higher environments.
-Our `test` and `dev` environments are disconnected sandboxes; however they still use Secure Pipelines to deploy directly from GitHub
+&ast;&ast; Strictly speaking, `dev` does not form part of the Secure Pipelines build system which takes an application that is deployed to `build` all the way to `production` via the other higher environments.
+Our `dev` environment is a disconnected sandbox; however it still uses Secure Pipelines to deploy directly from GitHub

 &ast;&ast;&ast; An important exception is that _dev_ is connected to the real TxMA staging queue.
 This is intended to be temporary since at time of writing we do not have the higher environments set up.
 Once our own _staging_ account is ready, it will receive